tldr-pages/tldr/pages/linux/systemctl.md

 `systemctl enable/disable {{unit}}`

-- Mask/Unmask a unit, make it impossible to start it:
+- Mask/Unmask a unit, prevent it to be started on bootup:

 `systemctl mask/unmask {{unit}}`